duckdb/duckdb-web/_posts/2024-06-20-cli-data-processing-using-duckdb-as-a-unix-tool.md

 1. Find all cities whose name ends in `dam`.

-2. Find all airports where the IATA code is equivalent to the first three letters of the city's name, but the city's name does _not_ end in `dam`.
+2. Find all airports whose IATA code is equivalent to the first three letters of a served city's name, but the city's name does _not_ end in `dam`.

 #### Unix Shell: `grep`

-In the Unix shell, we use `grep` and the regular expression `^[^,]*dam,` to answer the first question:
+To answer the first question in the Unix shell, we use `grep` and the regular expression `^[^,]*dam,`:

 ```bash
 grep "^[^,]*dam," cities-airports.csv
 ```

 In this expression, `^` denotes the start of the line, `[^,]*` searches for a string that does not contain the comma character (the separator).
-The string `dam,` ensures that the end of the string in the first field is `dam`.
+The expression `dam,` ensures that the end of the string in the first field is `dam`.
 The output is:

 ```csv